Home

 • What kind of services do they offer?
 Charting / platform quality, other software, news alerts or what other services can assist you?

-• Most brokers offer demo accounts so you can test their system and features first.
+• Almost all brokers offer demo accounts so you can test their system and features first.
+(Some offer demo accounts that never expire, while others limit them to 30 days).
 Easy to enter trades?
 Quotes easy to read?
 Do you feel comfortable using the trading platform?

 • Reputation.
 Any regulatory actions against them?
 (NFA or CFTC).